 All arthroscopic procedures of the shoulder are inclusive of diagnostic arthroscopy and manipulation under anesthesia.
+These guidelines do not address endoscopic procedures that are done outside the shoulder joint capsule or the adjacent subacromial space.

 All open procedures of the shoulder are inclusive of manipulation under anesthesia.
 Open rotator cuff repair procedures are inclusive of diagnostic arthroscopy.